1968 United States presidential election in New Jersey

 The 1968 United States presidential election in New Jersey took place on November 5, 1968.
 All 50 states and the District of Columbia, were part of the 1968 United States presidential election.
 Voters chose 17 electors to the Electoral College, which selected the president and vice president.

 New Jersey was won by the Republican nominees, former Vice President Richard Nixon of California and his running mate Governor Spiro Agnew of Maryland.
 Nixon and Agnew defeated the Democratic nominees, incumbent Vice President Hubert H. Humphrey of Minnesota and his running mate Senator Edmund Muskie of Maine.
 Also in the running was the American Independent Party candidate, Governor George Wallace of Alabama, and his running mate U.S. Air Force General Curtis LeMay of California.

+Nixon carried New Jersey with a plurality of 46.10% to Humphrey's 43.97%, a margin of 2.13%.
+In a distant third came Wallace with 9.12%.
+In the midst of a narrow Republican victory nationally, New Jersey voted closely in line with the nation at large, its result was just 1% more Republican than the national average.

+Nixon's victory was the first of six consecutive Republican victories in the state, as New Jersey would not vote for a Democratic candidate again until Bill Clinton in 1992.
+Nixon became the first ever Republican to win the White House without carrying Atlantic, Essex, or Cumberland Counties, as well as the first to do so without carrying Middlesex County since Benjamin Harrison in 1888.
+This is only the second election, along with 1932, when New Jersey was won by a 1.89% margin by FDR, since 1880 in which New Jersey voted for a different candidate than nearby Connecticut.